91ajames/WinPE-PowerShell-Scripts/README.md

 # WinPE-PowerShell-Scripts
-Creating a WinPE ISO with added PowerShell Support and add Scripts under X:\Scripts Run As Admin under Imaging and Deployment Tool
+Creating a WinPE ISO with added PowerShell Support and added Scripts from C:\Scipts under X:\Scripts

+Run As Admin

 Open Imaging and Deployment Tool after you install with included Addon from